stefanoborini/book-the-software-company/06-office-and-workplace.md

 They rarely move and must have all their tools and setup optimised and close at hand.

+1. Do you have and use whiteboards?

+Software development requires communication and brainstorming.
+Software management requires keeping track of tasks.
+The whiteboard is the perfect tool to satisfy both needs.
+You can't brainstorm on a piece of paper, and if you like SCRUM methodologies you need a surface for you task stickers.

+A technology company that does not provide whiteboards is seriously limiting its employees ability to communicate and describe abstract concepts in easy to grasp, easy to remember pictures.
+I would think twice accepting a job in any company that does not have whiteboards.

 Do the employees have heavy workloads for long periods of time?

 Are the employees often required to work overtime?